 By explaining this process to clients and showing them how we manage it in our software, we’re able to put their minds at ease and more quickly develop a sense of trust.

-This is where a digital scrum task board — sometimes referred to as a Kanban board — becomes invaluable.
+This is where a kanban board becomes invaluable.

 The design is pretty simple.
 Cards are used to represent tasks, and they’re moved through different lanes on the board that each correlate to a stage of work.